Thoutan1/dotfiles/README.md

 ## Footprint
 I just update i3 keybinding, and add screenlayout then i change some default apps to Kitty, since xfce4-terminal is not good for me.

-For nvim configuration, in order to activate the plugins, you have to type the following in your neovim.
+For nvim configuration, in order to activate the plugins, you have to type the following nvim command.

 ```bash
 :PackerSync